 Multiple Literacies is a collaboration between Joseph Krajcik from Michigan State University; Annemarie Palincsar and Elliot Soloway from the University of Michigan at Ann Arbor; and Emily Miller from the University of Wisconsin.
-They design, develop and test materials that will engage elementary students in learning challenging ideas at the upper elementary level.
-Using language literacy and mathematical tools, the Multiple Literacies Project will engage students in project-based learning (PBL) to develop usable science knowledge.
+They have designed, developed, and tested materials that will engage elementary students in learning challenging ideas at the upper-elementary level, and work is currently underway for materials for use with K-2 students.
+Using language literacy and mathematical tools, the Multiple Literacies Project engages students in project-based learning (PBL) to develop usable science knowledge.

-To address diversity, the teaching units will include the following criteria:
+To address diversity, the teaching units include the following criteria:

 - An emphasis on 3-dimensional learning,